moekimora/lostinstarrail/README.md

 ## v1.0.271
 - Small bug fixes, thats it.

+## v1.0.272
+- Small bug fixes and minor improvements
+  - Rework the countdown system, now only when the image was loaded will the countdown starts

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.